-Finally we give another way of expressing all torus cosets $gH$ for fixed $H$ that are contained in~$X$. \begin{lemma}[{\cite[Theorem 3.3.9]{bombieri2007heights}}] Let $X\subseteq \multg n$ be a subvariety and $H$ a linear torus of dimension $r\ge 1$.
+Although we can effectively construct the subgroups $H$, we do not yet have an effective method of constructing the union of all maximal cosets $gH$ that are contained in $X$.
+This is done in the following lemma. \begin{lemma}[{\cite[Theorem 3.3.9]{bombieri2007heights}}] Let $X\subseteq \multg n$ be a subvariety and $H$ a linear torus of dimension $r\ge 1$.
 Then there exists a matrix $A\in\mathrm{SL}(n,\intg)$, which can be computed, such that

 where $X_1\subseteq \multg{n-r}$ is a subvariety, whose defining polynomials can be computed. \end{lemma} \begin{proof} Using \Cref{prop:maximal subgroups} we can conclude that $H=H_{\Lambda}$ where $\Lambda$ is a subgroup of $\intg^n$ of rank $n-r$, and from \Cref{prop:torus isomorphism}, we can compute a matrix $A$, such that $H=\varphi_A(\vec 1_{n-r}\times \multg r)$.
 If we define $\widetilde X$ to be $\varphi_{A}^{-1}(X)$, we have